-** p < .01,* p < 0.05, SD=Standard Deviation

-examination of the differences of the level of knowledge of the social and cultural attributes of the patients, the T-test revealed findings ( t(106) = 2.219, p < 0.05) between those who studied nursing in Israel (M=3.76+0.636 ) and those who studied nursing in Russia (M=3.39+0.505).
-Among nurses who studied in Israel, the degree of knowledge of social and cultural attributes of the patients was significantly higher than that of the nurses who studied in Russia (Table 2).
+In the examination of differences in the reported level of knowledge about patients’ social and cultural attributes, a t-test revealed significant differences ( t[106] = 2.22; p < .05) between those who had studied nursing in Israel and those who had studied nursing in Russia.
+Among nurses whohad studied in Israel, the reported degree of knowledge of patients’ social and cultural attributes was significantly higher than that of the nurses who had studied in Russia (Israel, M = 3.76 ± 0.64; Russia, M = 3.39 ± 0.51) (Table 2).

+Table 2

+Independent Samples t-Test for Examination of Differences Between Measures According to Country of Nursing Studies